 You can either pre-book your casa over the internet or find yourself one on the spot.
-Here is a site with many casa’s and Here is another one.
+Here is a site with many casa’s.
 Finding a Casa Particular is no problem.
 I never pre-book and always get a good deal because I understand the game… You might too if you go through the trouble of reading our book.

 Still, the Casa particular is by far the best way to get to know the Cuba.
 We help you understand the way this works and explain what you can negotiate and what not.